relevantGRC/grc_portfolio/labs/lab-1-account-governance/code/cloudformation/README.md

 ## Important Notes

-1. **AWS Config Requirement**: This template deploys only AWS Config rules.
+1. **AWS Config Requirement**: This template deploys ONLY AWS Config rules, not all required resources.
 You must first manually configure AWS Config in your account as described in the lab's step-by-step guide.

+2. **Partial Automation**: This template is intended for a semi-automated deployment approach and only handles the Config rules component of the lab.
+You'll still need to manually set up AWS Config, IAM Identity Center, CloudTrail, Security Hub, and other services as described in the step-by-step guide.

-2. **AWS Organizations Compatibility**: If your account is part of an AWS Organization that uses organization-level Config rules, these account-level rules may be redundant.
+3. **AWS Organizations Compatibility**: If your account is part of an AWS Organization that uses organization-level Config rules, these account-level rules may be redundant.

 ## Deployment Instructions